gaskinwang/SeeTurgor/README.md

 13a**.
 FOR ONE-PART MODELLING**

-    1. Run *ExtractInformation2.m* to build the framework for Genetic Algorithm by using **Data2.mat**, **Centre.mat**, **Bound4Cell.mat** and **WT98 1 + 0.5
+   i.
+Run *ExtractInformation2.m* to build the framework for Genetic Algorithm by
+    using **Data2.mat**, **Centre.mat**, **Bound4Cell.mat** and **WT98 1 + 0.5
     modelling data.xlsx** as inputs, and calling *getPoint.m*.
 Output **prepare.mat**.

-    2. Run *mainFun.m* to genetically evolve by using **prepare.mat** as input and calling *myga5.m* which further calls *fitFun.m*.
+   ii.
+Run *mainFun.m* to genetically evolve by using **prepare.mat** as input and
+    calling *myga5.m* which further calls *fitFun.m*.
 Output **figures** showing process, evolutionary_record and result, and **ColorAllocation.mat**.
 Save **result.fig**.

    13b**.
 FOR Three-PART MODELLING**

-    1. Run *cal4divide.m* (which calls *visualization.m* which uses **Data2.mat**,
+   i.
+Run *cal4divide.m* (which calls *visualization.m* which uses **Data2.mat**,
     **Centre.mat** and **Bound4Cell.mat** as inputs) with pre-opened **show.fig** to divide cells to three groups with two point-point lines, by clicking the mouse and using **Centre.mat** as input.
 Output **select.xlsx** and **select.mat**.

-    2. Run *visualization4divide.m* to visualize and check the divided result, using **Data2.mat**, **Centre.mat**, **Bound4Cell.mat** and **select.xlsx**
+   ii.
+Run *visualization4divide.m* to visualize and check the divided result,
+    using **Data2.mat**, **Centre.mat**, **Bound4Cell.mat** and **select.xlsx**
     as inputs.

-    3. Run *ExtractInformation3.m* to build the framework for Genetic Algorithm using **Centre.mat**, **Bound4Cell.mat** and **modeling_data.xlsx** and
+   iii.
+Run *ExtractInformation3.m* to build the framework for Genetic Algorithm
+    using **Centre.mat**, **Bound4Cell.mat** and **modeling_data.xlsx** and
     **select.xlsx** as inputs, subsequently calling **refresh.m**.
 Output **prepare.mat**.

-    4. Run *mainfun-re.m* to genetically evolve by using **preapare.mat** and **select.xlsx** as inputs and calling *new-maya5.m* (which calls *fitfun.m*), *relativePath.m*, *GetColorAllocation.m*, *new-showbest.m* and
+   iv.
+Run *mainfun-re.m* to genetically evolve by using **preapare.mat** and
+    **select.xlsx** as inputs and calling *new-maya5.m* (which calls *fitfun.m*), *relativePath.m*, *GetColorAllocation.m*, *new-showbest.m* and
     *Remove0_5.m*.
 Output **figures** showing process, evolutionary_record and